Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/views.rst

 Options
 -------

-These options can be found in :menuselection:`Properties region --> Display`.
+These options can be found in :menuselection:`Sidebar region --> Display`.

 Lock
    If you want to be able to rotate each view, you can uncheck the *Locked* option.